juliaferreiravdheyde/juliaferreiravdheyde/README.md

 🔭 I’m a Software Developer - Oracle PL/SQL | Javascript | #orclAPEX | C# | Ruby on Rails.

-👯 I’m looking to collaborate on Web Development.

-👨‍💻 You can access all of my open-source projects on GitHub

 💬 Ask me about anything, I am happy to help!

 <!--Intro end-->